Top 5 carriers for winter skin care: natural oils, butters & waxes!

 That’s why it’s a hugely popular oil for winter skin care—especially facial blends.

 Rosehip seed oil offers skin a nourishing cocktail of antioxidants, carotenoids, and essential fatty acids.
 Its vitamin C and E act as potent antioxidants, slowing the actions of free radicals that break down molecules in skin cells.
-Rosehip seed oil also contains a type of vitamin A (retinol) that’s readily recognized by skin, easily absorbed to reduce the effects of harsh weather and aging.
+Rosehip seed oil also contains a type of vitamin A (retinol) that’s readily recognized by skin, easily absorbed to reduce the effects of harsh weather on aging skin.

 Rosehip seed oil recipes